The Wasserstein Proximal Gradient Algorithm: Numerical experiments

 \section{Numerical experiments}

 We provide numerical experiments with a ground truth target distribution $\mu_{\star}$ to illustrate the dynamical behavior of the FB scheme, similarly to~\cite[Section 4.1]{taghvaei2018accelerated}.
 We consider $F(x) = 0.5|x|^2$, and $\cH$ the negative entropy.
-In this case, $\cG(\mu)$ is (up to an additive constant) the Kullback-Leibler divergence w.r.t. the standard Gaussian distribution $\mu_\star$.
+In this case, $\cG(\mu)$ is (up to an additive constant) the Kullback-Leibler divergence of $\mu$ w.r.t. the standard Gaussian distribution $\mu_\star$.
 We denote by $m_\star$ the mean and $\sigma_\star$ the variance, and fix $m_\star = 0$ and $\sigma_\star^2 = 1.0$.
 We use the closed-form particle implementation of the FB scheme~\cite[Section G.1]{wibisono2018sampling}.
 This allows to show the dynamical behavior of the FB scheme when $\gamma = 0.1$, and $\mu_0$ is Gaussian with $m_0=10$ and $\sigma_0=100$, in Figure~\ref{fig:particles}.
 Note that $\lambda = 1.0$.

 More precisely, the position of a set of particles initially distributed according to $\mu_0$ is updated iteratively.
+Using~\cite[Example 8]{wibisono2018sampling}, if $\mu_\star$ and $\mu_0$ are Gaussian, then $\mu_n$ is Gaussian for every $n$.
+Moreover, the mean (resp. the covariance matrix) of $\mu_{n+1}$ can be expressed as a function of the mean (resp. the covariance matrix) of $\mu_n$.
+Finally, the update of the position of the particles can be computed using these expressions, see the update formulas in~\cite[Example 8]{wibisono2018sampling}.
+These expressions also allow to compute $W^2(\mu_n,\mu_\star)$: since $\mu_n$ and $\mu_\star$ are Gaussian, $W^2(\mu_n,\mu_\star)$ can be computed in closed form and is also known as Bures-Wasserstein distance.

-The empirical distribution of the particles, represented by histograms, approximate $\mu_n$.
+The empirical distribution of the particles, represented by histograms, approximates $\mu_n$.
 We see that $\mu_n$ matches $\mu_\star$ after few iterations on Figure~\ref{fig:particles}.
-The linear convergence of $\mu_n$ to $\mu_\star$ in Wasserstein distance is illustrated in a multidimensional case in Figure 2 (Supplementary material).
+We also illustrate the particles, from their initial position (distributed according to $\mu_0$) to their final position (distributed according to $\mu_{100}$) in a high probability region of the target distribution $\mu_\star$.
+This shows that $\mu_{100}$ is close to $\mu_\star$.
+The linear convergence of $\mu_n$ to $\mu_\star$ in the squared Wasserstein distance is illustrated in a multidimensional case in Figure 2 (see Appendix).